mslonina/Mechanic/README.md

 Current limitations
 -------------------

-- The datasets are stored with H5T_NATIVE_DOUBLE datatype, and are H5S_SIMPLE-type
+- The datasets are H5S_SIMPLE-type
 - Only rank 2 datasets are supported right now

 Example usage